STAY IN THE HIMALAYAN MOUNTAINS

 Support for Minority Helping

 Ali Mashuri, Esti Zaduqisti, Miftahul Ula.
-Abstract: This
+March 31,

 research investigates the impact of perspective-taking on a majority group’s